Colposcopy - directed biopsy

 - Do not use tampons or put anything in the vagina for several days after a biopsy.

 Some women may hold their breath during pelvic procedures because they expect pain.
 Slow, regular breathing will help you relax and relieve pain.
-Ask your doctor or nurse about bringing a support person with you if that will help.
+Ask your provider about bringing a support person with you if that will help.

 - You should not douche, place tampons or creams into the vagina, or have sex for up to a week afterward.
-Ask your doctor or nurse how long you should wait.
+Ask your provider how long you should wait.

 - You can use sanitary pads.